tank0nf/parisc-website/source/qemu.rst

 - You will need a set of HP-UX PA-RISC installation CD-ROMS or DVDs

+  - as of 2024 only booting 32-bit HP-UX is working.
+We are working on adding 64-bit support.
   - starting from `HP-UX 10.x up to 11.11 (11i v1) <https://www.openpa.net/hp-ux_unix.html#hpux11i>`__
   - only PA-RISC installation medias are supported.
 CDs for Itanium-2 based HP machines are NOT supported.
   - you may copy those CDs to ISO files for usage with qemu.